puppeteer/puppeteer/docs/api/index.md

 IMPORTANT: if you are using Puppeteer in a Node environment, you will get an instance of [PuppeteerNode](./puppeteer.puppeteernode.md) when you import or require `puppeteer`.
 That class extends `Puppeteer`, so has all the methods documented below as well as all that are defined on [PuppeteerNode](./puppeteer.puppeteernode.md).

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `Puppeteer` class.

 </td></tr>
 <tr><td>